mrmrs/component-api-talk/README.md

 export default theme
 ```

 Some of you might have already seen a file like this before.
+Maybe it was a js
-Maybe it was a sass file.
-This is pretty *yawn*
+file, maybe it was a sass, less, or stylus file.
+This is pretty boring.
+It's
+just a theme.

-Thinking about Nicole Sullivans above quote.
-What if I had to design a button and I wanted it to use values from our design system.
-We could define the styling API for a button.
+Thinking about the previous quote by Nicole Sullivan...
+What if I had to
+design a button and I wanted it to use values from our design system.
+We could
+define the styling API for a button.
 People love buttons.
+Potentially, we
+could define a template for a button styling API.
+So we'd need to think about
+which properties we always want exposed.
+I think it's safe to say that people
+should be able to set background color on a button.
+The default color doesn't
+cut it.
+It's reasonable for a well designed interface to have buttons with
+different background colors.
+As a section in the button API we'd also want to
+declare which properties should be exposed on hover.
+I believe it's reasonable
+to change the background color on hover.
+So that should also be apart of the
+API.
+Returning to the base part of the button API, it would be seemingly
+reasonable to be able to set the font-weight to something other than the
+default.
+In all my years of browsing the web I've never hovered on a button and
+seen the font-weight change and thought "This is nice."
+My first thought is
+generally "well this must be a bug."
+So here we could leave font-weight out of
+the hover, focus, and active sections in the API.

-Potentially, we could define a template for buttons.
-It might look like this:
+A generic template for a button styling API might look like this:

 ```
 import theme from './theme'